macey26/100-days-of-code/r1-log.md

 I spents some time learning more about loops in javascript and added more functions to my DR WHO game.
 Trying to figure out how to apply a loop the game too.

+###R1D26
+I did some exercises using while loops and started some practiced test driven development exercises @theOdinProject.
+I'm off camping for the next 3 days with my @YDKJS Scopes and Closures book.